SilenusTA/StreamRoller/extensions/twitch/README.md

 This extension provides triggers/actions for twitch to allow things like changing of title/category to banning users ect

 ## Triggers/actions

-Triggers and actions should be autoupdated from the apidocs automatic doc generator.
+Triggers and actions below are updated when the automatic document generation system is run and only contain triggers actions releating to this specific extension.

-Table last updated: *Tue, 04 Mar 2025 03:29:40 GMT*
+Table last updated: *Tue, 04 Mar 2025 04:44:09 GMT*

 ### Triggers